PicciMario/covidbot/README.md

 	```

 # Kaspersky Internet Security and similar shit
-If you are in a working environment and you have some kind of stupid shit which is messing with your certificates and SSL connections, you could stumble on a "Error: self signed certificate in certificate chain" while trying to build a dev environment on your local machine.
+If you are in a working environment and you have some kind of stupid shit which is messing with your certificates and SSL connections, you could stumble on a "Error: self signed certificate in certificate chain" while trying to build/run local machine.
 Apparently, you can get around that with:

 ```
 set NODE_TLS_REJECT_UNAUTHORIZED=0
-npm install
 ```

-I know, I know, it's basically a bad idea, but I wasted too much time on that.
+I know, I know, it's basically a **VERY BAD PRACTICE**, but I wasted too much time on that.
+Look that up and make your choice.

 ---